chimezie/mlx-tuning-fork/README.md

 In this way, configurations can orchestrate the use of MLX for continuous pretraining followed by instruction fine tuning, for example.

-It provides configurations parameters that can be used to automatically determine values for the [mlx_lm fine-tuning parameters](https://github.com/ml-explore/mlx-examples/blob/main/llms/mlx_lm/LORA.md#fine-tune) that configure how the training is run:
+It provides configuration parameters for automatically determining values for [mlx_lm fine-tuning parameters](https://github.com/ml-explore/mlx-examples/blob/main/llms/mlx_lm/LORA.md#fine-tune) that configure how the training is run:

 - the total number of steps/iterations to run (`iters`)
 - the number of iterations between validation runs to evaluate the model (`steps_per_eval`, same semantics as [axolotl's](https://axolotl-ai-cloud.github.io/axolotl/docs/config.html) `eval_steps`)